stat6250-w18/course-questions-wiki/week-05/README.md

 - Answer (who7-stat6250): Yes, you can use proc sql to create table as well.
 - Question (ttruong59-stat6250): Is it possible DATA step execute more than each record in the input file?
 - Question (lceballos-stat6250): Does SAS support recursion functions?
+- *Answer* (asharda-stat6250): Yes.It does support recursive function.
 - Question (nshrivastava2-stat6250): What are the errors SAS diagnose during compilation phase?
 - Answer (nshrivastava2-stat6250): During the compilation phase, SAS can interpret some syntax errors such as misspelled keywords and data set names,unbalanced quotation marks,invalid options.
 - *Question* (jbettonville-stat6250): Under what circumstances might we want to execute the DATA step more or less than once per record in the input file?